cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 That's a lot of information, but it doesn't answer the question: how do you know if this IBC client can be relied upon?

-### The chain ID and The client ID
+### The Chain ID and the Client ID

-Anybody can start a chain with the same chain ID, but the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS-02 does not specify a standard for IBC client IDs).
-A Chain Name Service and the not-so-decentralized Github chain-registrar repo can verify the combination of the two.
-Both the Chain Name Service and the chain-registrar repo are under development.
+Anybody can start a chain with the same chain ID.
+However, the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS-02 does not specify a standard for IBC client IDs).
+A Chain Name Service and the not-so-decentralized Github chain-registrar repo can verify the combination of the chain ID and the client ID.
+Both the Chain Name Service and the chain-registrar repo are under development and are considered experimental.

-### Ensure the IBC client isn't expired
+### Ensure the IBC Client Isn't Expired

-In the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block), _and_ proof of this consensus failure is submitted on chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
-In the above example this is not the case.
+In the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
+In the previous example, the output of `gaiad query ibc channel client-state` confirms the client status and you know the IBC client is not expired.

 The `latest_height.revision_height` is the block height when the IBC client was last updated.
-To ensure that the block height is still up to date, you would have to query the blockchain itself for the block height 2207, and ensure that the timestamp of that block + the `trusting_period` of 1209600s/336h/14d is beyond the current time.
+To ensure that the block height is still up to date, you would have to query the blockchain itself for the block height 2207, and ensure that the timestamp of that block + the `trusting_period` of 1209600s/336h/14d is after the current time.

-For example using the query:
+For example, you can verify the IBC client status using the query:

 ```bash
 gaiad query block 5200792 --node https://rpc.cosmos.network:443
 ```

-## Find another Blockchains Path
+## Find the Path of Another Blockchain

-It is still an unsolved problem to list all possible blockchain paths.
+Being able to list all possible blockchain paths is still an unsolved problem.

 Any created blockchain can create a new `channel` to another blockchain without revealing too much of its information.

-Currently channels need to be communicated with each other from person to person to be trustable.
-This way you can identify by an IBC denom which tokens to accept for an app.
+Currently, channels must communicate with each other using a person-to-person protocol to be trustable.
+This person-to-person communication protocol uses an IBC denom so you can identify which tokens to accept for an app.

-One approach to solve this is with a centralized or decentralized database of chain IDs and their nodes.
+One approach to solve this problem is to use a centralized or decentralized database of chain IDs and their nodes.
 There are two solutions under development:

 - Chain Name Service (decentralized)

-  The [CNS](https://github.com/tendermint/cns) is aimed to be a Cosmos SDK module that the Cosmos Hub will one day run.
+  The [CNS](https://github.com/tendermint/cns) aims to be a Cosmos SDK module that the Cosmos Hub will one day run.
 As a hub through which cross-chain transactions go, it only makes sense for the Cosmos Hub to host the critical information on how to reach the other chain IDs.
-It is still new and under development.
+CNS is still new and under development.

 - Cosmos Registry (semi-decentralized)

-  The [github.com/cosmos/registry](https://github.com/cosmos/registry) repo is a "stopgap" solution.
+  The [github.com/cosmos/registry](https://github.com/cosmos/registry) repo is a stopgap solution.
 Each chain ID has a folder describing its genesis and a list of peers.
-To claim their chain ID, a blockchain operator must fork this repo, create a branch with their chain ID, and submit a pull request to include their chain ID in the official `cosmos/registry` of chain IDs.
+To claim their chain ID, a blockchain operator must fork the `registry` repo, create a branch with their chain ID, and submit a pull request to include their chain ID in the official `cosmos/registry` of chain IDs.

-  Every chain ID is represented by a folder, and within that foldera `peers.json` file contains a list of nodes that you can connect to.
+  Every chain ID is represented by a folder, and within that folder a `peers.json` file contains a list of nodes that you can connect to.

 - Cosmos Registrar (semi-decentralized)

   The [cosmos-registrar](https://github.com/apeunit/cosmos-registrar) is a tool that was started by Jack Zampolin and further developed by Ape Unit.
 The cosmos-registrar automates claiming and updating a chain ID.
 In this case, updating a chain ID means committing a fresh peerlist to the GitHub repository.
 This commit should be run with a cronjob.
 Its state is best described as v1.0, so go ahead and report any bugs as Github issues.

-Choose which approach suites you and your usecase best.
+Choose the approach that best suits you and your use case.